Varkari: Practices

-The Varkari movement includes the worship of Krishna as Vitthal and a duty-based approach towards life emphasising moral behavior and strict avoidance of alcohol and tobacco, the adoption of sattvic diet, a modified lacto-vegetarian diet that excludes onion and garlic and fasting on Ekadashi day (twice a month), self-restraint (celibacy) during student life, equality and humanity for all rejecting discrimination based on the caste system, gender or wealth, the reading of Hindu texts, the recitation of the Haripath every day and the regular practice of Bhajan and Kirtan.

-The Varkaris wear tulashi-mala, a rosary made from the wood of the sacred Tulsi (Ocimum sanctum L.) plant.
-The Varkari men may be known by their three upright brow lines, a black between two white gopichandan or white clay and sandal-paste lines which is also popular with other Vaishnavaite devotees.
+The Vārkari movement includes the worship of Krishna as Vitthala and a duty-based approach towards life emphasising moral behavior and strict avoidance of alcohol and tobacco, the adoption of sattvic diet, a modified lacto-vegetarian diet that excludes onion and garlic and fasting on the ekadashi day (twice a month), self-restraint (celibacy) during student life, equality and humanity for all rejecting discrimination based on the caste system, gender or wealth, the reading of Hindu texts, the recitation of the Haripath every day and the regular practice of bhajan and kirtan.
+The Varkaris wear a tulasi-mala, a rosary made from the wood of the sacred tulasi (Ocimum sanctum L.) plant.
+Varkari men may be known by their three upright brow lines, a black between two white gopichandan, or white clay, and sandal-paste lines which is also popular with other Vaishnava devotees.
 Varkaris look upon God as the Ultimate Truth and ascertained grades of values in social life but accept ultimate equality among men.
 Varkaris bow to each other because "Everyone has God's soul in them" and stress individual sacrifice, forgiveness, simplicity, peaceful co-existence, compassion, non-violence, love and humility in social life.
-The Warkari poet-saints are known for their devotional lyrics, the Abhang, dedicated to Vithoba and composed in Marathi.
+The Vārkari poet-saints are known for their devotional lyrics, the abhanga, dedicated to Vithoba and composed in Marathi.
 Other devotional literature includes the Kannada hymns of the Haridasa, and Marathi versions of the generic aarti songs associated with rituals of offering light to the deity.
-Notable saints and gurus of the Warkaris include Jñāneśvar, Namdev, Chokhamela, Eknath, and Tukaram, all of whom are accorded the title of Sant.